-Planned Step Purpose Conducted Limitations Incep tion phase 1 Scoping discussion with Madad team To inform understanding of evaluation subject and elaboration of evaluation framework and method steps Three detailed discussions with the entire Management Team at the inception and throughout the evaluation, in addition to specific conversations with individual Management Team members.
-None.
-The early conversation with the EUTF team in HQ has proved very useful in setting the basis for this assignment.
-2 Landscape analysis To understand the context where Madad is intervening and other factors playing on the conceptualisation and operationalisation of the Fund Review of the Facility, RDPP, ECHO, 3RP, UN Security Council Resolutions on Syria, Commission communications and Council & Parliamentary conclusions on Syria and the region None 3 Stakeholders analysis To map out the different parties involved in the Madad Fund and their different stakes and roles Review of the EUTF governance and partnership set-up via interviews and document review Due to limited time available, the stakeholder analysis only focussed on the actors (implementing partners) actively contributing to and/or benefitting from Madad Fund for the 10 sampled projects, and not the broader project portfolio or beneficiaries or other communities indirectly impacted,
+Planned Step Purpose Conducted Limitations Inc Inception phase 1 Scoping discussion with Madad team Three detailed discussions with the entire Management Team at the inception and throughout the evaluation, in addition to specific conversations with individual Management Team members. team in HQ has proved very useful in setting 2 Landscape analysis intervening and other factors playing on the Review of the Facility, RDPP, ECHO, 3RP, UN Security Council Resolutions on Syria, Commission communications and Council & Parliamentary conclusions on Syria and the region None 3 Stakeholders analysis Review of the EUTF governance and partnership set-up via interviews and document review Due to limited time available, the stakeholder analysis only focussed on the actors (implementing partners) actively contributing to and/or benefitting from Madad Fund for the ten sampled projects, and not the broader project portfolio or beneficiaries or other communities indirectly impacted, 4 Preliminary desk research - review of background and strategic level documents evaluation subject and contribute to the Preliminary review of key EUTF documents, EUTF DoA, EU programmatic documents for partner countries, and key external sources regarding the Syrian crisis response.

-4 Preliminary desk research - review of background and strategic level documents To inform an initial understanding of evaluation subject and contribute to the elaboration of evaluation framework and method steps.
-Preliminary review of key EUTF documents, EUTF DoA, EU programmatic documents for partner countries, and key external sources regarding the Syrian crisis response.
-5 Scoping interview on the field Same as above Inception interviews (field): Jordan: 5 EUD representatives 1 ECHO representative 4 Implementing Partners (2 UNICEF, 2 AFD) 2 government representatives 2 donor representatives Lebanon: 3 EUD representatives 2 ECHO representatives 2 government representatives 1 donor representative None.
+5 Scoping interview on the field Same as above Inception interviews (field): Jordan: 5 EUD representatives 1 ECHO representative 4 Implementing Partners (2 UNICEF, 2 AFD) 2 government representatives 2 donor representatives 2 donor representatives ELEBANON: 3 EUD representatives 2 ECHO representatives 2 government representatives 1 donor representative None.
 The number of interviews revealed appropriate to develop a good understanding of the context in which Madad operates.
 6 Mapping of projects To provide overview of funded interventions 43 projects mapped in the Inception Phase.
 During the rest of the implementation, new information has been made available and led to a total of 47 projects.
-None 7 Portfolio analysis (43 interventions) To guide the selection of the Action sample.
+7 Portfolio analysis (43 interventions) To guide the selection of the Action sample.
 Analysed all projects by the following criteria: sectors, country, partners involved, and delivery mechanisms.
 See appendix for more information.
-None 8 Sampling To sustain, triangulate, illustrate and validate the evaluation findings through sample-level results e evaluation findings following criteria: 1) Actions per county; 2)

-Interi m and synthesis pha ases 9 In-depth review and analysis of Trust Fund documentation and literature To develop in-depth understanding of Madad functioning, structure and evolution over time.
-A variety of documents have been reviewed, See annex 5 for the full list of documents consulted.
+None 8 Sampling • 10 sampled projects selected as per the following criteria: 1) Actions per county; 2) priority coverage; 3) Type of implementing partner.
+Interim and synthesis phases 9 In-depth review and analysis of Trust Fund documentation and literature Madad functioning, structure and evolution A variety of documents have been reviewed, See annex 5 for the full list of documents consulted.
 None.

 10 In-depth review of sampled interventions documents To develop understanding of sample projects prior to field visits A variety of documents of the sample projects have been reviewed.
-Key documents included: Programming documents for projects Project/implementing agency Websites Madad website information on projects External sources re. projects SRP and country response plans Implementing partners' sources re. projects Monitoring reports QINS Evaluations (e.g. GIZ QUDRA project) Results Reporting Facility related documents (e.g: Facility projects, Facility Factsheet, Second Annual Report of the Facility, Needs Assessment Report, EUD Organigram, Turkey PMO Organigram, etc.) Contextual documentation (situation analysis in countries, socio-economic analysis reports, etc.) None.

-11 Review of intervention-level documents outside of the sample Provide evidence outside of the evaluation sample Additional documentation on other projects implemented by funded IPs in the relevant sector, geographic area and time (e.g. Danish Red Cross across the region, GVC WASH project in Lebanon, AISPO in Iraq) None, within the limitation set by a very condensed evaluation period.
-12 Key Informant semi-structured interviews in the field To gain in-depth information and collect perceptions from various field-based stakeholder groups Lebanon: 5 EUD representatives 1 ECHO representative 5 UN representatives (2 UNICEF representatives; 1 UNDP, 1 UN Habitat, 1 World Food programme) 3 donor representatives 5 government representatives 8 NGO representatives 8 NGO representatives 5 government representatives 5 government representatives 5 UN representative (IOM, WHO.
-UNICEF, UNHCR) Turkey: 9 EUD representatives 1 ECHO representative 7 UN representatives (2 UNICEF, 3 UNHCR, 2 UN Women) 4 MS Implementing Agencies (1 GIZ, 1 Expertise France, 2 kfW) 13 govt representatives 1 donor representative 1 local NGO representative Jordan: 3 EUD representatives The project sample had a representation of all sectors, although we had more limited examples in WASH followed by health.
-This may have skewed our findings on these two sectors.
-We engaged with limited stakeholders for the Iraq case, which places limitations on the inferences that can be made on this country case.
+Key documents included: Programming documents for projects Project/implementing agency Websites Madad website information on projects External sources re. projects 3RP and country response plans Implementing partners' sources re. projects Monitoring reports QINs Evaluations (e.g. GIZ QUDRA project) Results Reporting Facility related documents (e.g.: Facility projects, Facility Factsheet, Second Annual Report of the Facility, Needs Assessment Report, EUD Organigram, Turkey PMO Organigram, etc.) Contextual documentation (situation analysis in countries, socio-economic analysis reports, etc.) None.
+11 Review of intervention-level documents outside of the sample Provide evidence outside of the evaluation sample Additional documentation on other projects implemented by funded IPs in the relevant sector, geographic area and time (e.g. Danish Red Cross across the region, GVC WASH project in Lebanon, AISPO in Iraq) 12 Key Informant semi- structured interviews in the field To gain in-depth information and collect perceptions from various field-based stakeholder groups The project sample had a representation of all sectors, although we had more limited examples in WASH followed by health.
+This may have 27 our findings on these two sectors.